-- Relevant baseline incidence and prevalence information - Estimating public health impacts of a mandate - Estimating the impact on gender and racial disparities - Estimating the impact on premature death and economic loss - Criteria and guidelines for estimating short- and long-term public health impacts
+- I. Relevant baseline incidence and prevalence information - II.
+Estimating public health impacts of a mandate - III.
+Estimating the impact on gender and racial disparities - IV.
+Estimating the impact on premature death and economic loss - V. Criteria and guidelines for estimating short- and long-term public health impacts

 The public health team conducts literature reviews on the topics covered in the public health analysis.
-Keywords and search terms used in these reviews are included as an appendix in each report.
+Keywords and search terms used in these reviews are included in Appendix B: Literature Review Methods of every report.